hassanShakur/reacting/use_effect_hook/README.md

 The `setFormIsValid` func will only run if the password or email changes.

+Without a `dependancy` item, the effect is rerun on every rerendering that happens.
+If the list is empty, it will run only once on app loading.

 ### Cleanup Function

 For data fetching for eg, it would be redundant to request data on every keystroke thus a `timeout` function is normally used to send requests only after some period.
 These timeouts need to be removed the next time the useEffect is triggered.